-Fall temperatures create great opportunities for fall festivals.
+Fall temperatures create great opportunities for a fall festival.
 By the time fall comes around, families have settled back into the school routine and are looking for fun things to do around town.
 A few google searches can give you more ideas for fall festivals than you can count.

 We’ve compiled a short list below.
 But first, here are a few guidelines to make any activity you choose succeed.